ietf-wg-cellar/matroska-specification/block_additional_mappings/smpte-st12-1-timecode.md

 ### Timecode Description

-SMPTE ST 12-1 timecode values can be stored in the `BlockMore Element` to associate the content of a Matroska Block with a particular timecode value.
+SMPTE ST 12-1 timecode values can be stored in the `BlockMore` element to associate the content of a Matroska Block with a particular timecode value.
 If the Block uses Lacing, the timecode value is associated with the first frame of the Lace.